 Gantt Chart Examples and Templates

 This sheet helps you manage your project, and provides an easy-to-grasp visual Gantt timeline for your team and clients.
 Update tasks, manage dependencies, track progress, and store project files — all in one place.
 You can set alerts for due dates and sheet changes, log conversations, emails, and notes, and even view your Gantt chart in a calendar view.
 Try it

 Simple Project with Gantt Timeline

-This template is designed for simple project plans with tasks, sub-tasks and a Gantt chart timeline view.
+This template is designed for simple project plans with tasks, sub-tasks and a Gantt timeline view.
 Your team can easily update progress, track deliverables, and check status from anywhere.
 Use symbols to flag at-risk tasks, add % Complete to your Gantt chart to show progress, and use hierarchy to organize tasks into collapsible sections.
 Try it

 Gantt Project with Hard Deadline

 If your project has a firm deadline, use this project template to help you work backwards to determine start dates for preceding tasks.
 You can set alerts to receive an automatic email reminding you of an upcoming deadline or use conditional formatting to highlight at-risk tasks.
 It's a huge time-saver when planning launches, events, or other projects with concrete deadlines.
 Try it

-Track progress of multiple sales opportunities — from identification to close and follow up – with this Gantt chart timeline.
-Visualize team progress on the Gantt chart, complete with task dependencies, and share with your team in real time.
+Track progress of multiple sales opportunities — from identification to close and follow up – with this Gantt timeline.
+Visualize team progress, complete with task dependencies, and share with your team in real time.
 You can also use symbols to convey opportunity status, store quotas, proposals, and contractors, or log customer details, emails, and notes.
 Try it

 Seamlessly track and manage your product launches.
 Enter your launch date, and the template automatically calculates start and due dates for sample tasks.
-Customize with your own launch tasks, then use the Gantt chart to see and adjust your dates.
+Customize with your own launch tasks, then use the Gantt view to see and adjust your dates.
 You can also view and update your project on the go with the mobile app and show priority tasks with a red exclamation mark symbol.
 Try it